-OJJDP supports the states in their efforts to address the causes for the disproportionate number of youth of color in the juvenile justice system and identify new and innovative ways they can achieve racial equity and fairness, increase the availability and types of developmentally-appropriate evidence-based prevention and intervention programs and practices, increase the number of evidence-based programs and practices to reduce the number of youth in custody and the number of youth who come in contact with the juvenile justice system, and improve the juvenile justice system through policy and practice reforms, professional development, and full participation of youth and families in the analyses of problem areas and development of solutions and assessment of results.
+OJJDP supports states in their efforts to address the causes for the disproportionate number of youth of color in the juvenile justice system and identify new and innovative ways they can achieve racial equity and fairness, increase the availability and types of developmentallyappropriate evidence-based prevention and intervention programs and practices, increase the number of evidence-based programs and practices to reduce the number of youth in custody and the number of youth who come in contact with the juvenile justice system, and improve the juvenile justice system through policy and practice reforms, professional development, and full participation of youth and families in the analyses of problem areas and development of solutions and assessment of results.

-As such, OJJDP encourages states to review the recommendations from the National Research Council's Reforming Juvenile Justice: A Developmental Approach, the National Research Council's Implementing Juvenile Justice Reform, the Attorney General's National Task Force on Children Exposed to Violence, the Attorney General's Advisory Committee on American Indian/Alaska Native Children Exposed to Violence, the Correctional Education Guidance Package, and the School Discipline Consensus Project and consider how to incorporate them into their 3-year plan.
-Additionally, OJJDP encourages states to review policy and practice on solitary confinement of youth with mental health illness, especially those with disabilities, in concert with the Attorney General's call to end the unnecessary or excessive seclusion of these young people.
+OJJDP encourages states to review the recommendations from the National Research Council's Reforming Juvenile Justice: A Developmental Approach, the National Research Council's Implementing Juvenile Justice Reform, the Attorney General's National Task Force on Children Exposed to Violence, the Attorney General's Advisory Committee on American Indian/Alaska Native Children Exposed to Violence, the Correctional Education Guidance Package, and the School Discipline Consensus Project and consider how to incorporate them into their 3-year plans.
+Additionally, OJJDP encourages states to review policy and practice on solitary confinement of youth with mental illness, especially those with disabilities.